-In total, RFC 2 identified 71 projects or programs which may go live in a 10 year time horizon for a total cost of approximately 6 billion euros.
+In total, RFC 2 identified 74 projects or programs which may go live in a 10 year time horizon for a total cost of approximately 6.5 billion euros.
 The table below provide the complete list of these projects.

 WARNING: this list displayed in the table below is provided on an indicative basis.
+This matter falls within the remit of the Member States, in accordance with the principle of subsidiarity.
 A number of technical, political or financial factors may affect the completion of the listed projects.
 It is therefore possible that at least some of these projects will not be put into service or will be delayed.
 Similarly, the dates and costs presented in this list may be modified from time to time in the future.

-INDICATIVE LIST OF RFC 2 PROJECTS IN THE NETHERLANDS Route Benefits for Start date End date Cost Route Railway section Nature of Projects Corridor 2 of the of the Current phase estimation Comments works works in M€ ROTT - ANTW Rotterdam - Antwerp Signalling enhancement (ERTMS) Interoperability 2016 Technical study ERTMS deployment - Starting date is indicative
+INDICATIVE LIST OF RFC 2 PROJECTS IN THE NETHERLANDS Route Start date End date Cost Route Railway section Nature of Projects Corridor 2 works works in M€ ROTT - ANTW Rotterdam - border BE ERTMS Deployment Interoperability 2016 Technical study ERTMS deployment - Starting date is indicative

-INDICATIVE LIST OF RFC 2 PROJECTS IN BELGIUM Route Railway section Nature of Projects Benefits for Corridor 2 Start date of the works End date of the works Current phase Cost estimation in M€ Comments ANTW - AUB - BETT Antwerp - Liefkenshoek Rail Link (excluding PPP financing) Creation of new structure (line, tunnel, bridge, leapfrog) Bottleneck relief 2014 Works phase 86,60 ANTW - AUB - BETT Adaptation of passing tracks for 750 m trains Creation of siding, passing tracks, extra tracks Capacity improvement 2018 2025 Technical study 27,10 ANTW - AUB - BETT L27A - Construction junction "Oude Landen" Creation of siding, passing tracks, extra tracks Capacity improvement 2019 2025 Technical study 79,00 ANTW - AUB - BETT L27A - Modification junction "Krijgsbaan" Creation of siding, passing tracks, extra tracks Capacity improvement 2019 2025 Technical study 82,00 ANTW - AUB - BETT L147 Auvelais - Fleurus: doubling of tracks Creation of siding, passing tracks, extra tracks Capacity improvement 2022 2024 Technical study 23,50 ANTW - AUB - BETT ICAT-MAX (catenary enhancement) Others Capacity improvement 2012 2013 Works phase 3,60 ANTW - AUB - BETT Railw ay sections from Antw to Lux border Signalling enhancement (ERTMS) Interoperability 2012 2019 Preliminary study 96,78 ANTW - AUB - BETT Antwerp - 2nd railway access Creation of new structure (line, tunnel, bridge, leapfrog) Capacity improvement Preliminary study ANTW - LIL Railw ay sections from Antw to Mouscron border point Signalling enhancement (ERTMS) Interoperability 2014 2017 Preliminary study ROTT - ANTW L12: Antwerpen - Essen Signalling enhancement (ERTMS) Interoperability 2017 2018 Preliminary study Starting dates are indicative
+INDICAT IVE LIST OF RFC 2 PRO IECTS IN BE ELGIUM (1) Route Railway section Nature of Projects Benefits for Corridor 2 Start date of the works End date of the works Current phase Cost estimation in M€ Comments ANTW - AUB - BETT ICAT-MAX (catenary enhancement) Others Capacity improvement 2013 2015 Works phase 3,60 ANTW - AUB - BETT L147 Auvelais - Fleurus: doubling of tracks Creation of siding, passing tracks, extra tracks Capacity improvement 2022 2024 Technical study 23,50 ANTW - AUB - BETT Adaptation of passing tracks for 750 m trains Creation of siding, passing tracks, extra tracks Capacity improvement 2018 2025 Technical study 27,10 ANTW - AUB - BETT L27A - Construction junction "Oude Landen" Creation of siding, passing tracks, extra tracks Capacity improvement 2019 2025 Technical study 79,00 ANTW - AUB - BETT L27A - Modification junction "Krijgsbaan" Creation of siding, passing tracks, extra tracks Capacity improvement 2019 2025 Technical study 82,00 ANTW - AUB - BETT Railw ay sections from Antw to Lux border ERTMS Deployment Interoperability 2014 2020 Works phase 383.3 RFC2 principal lines + extensions 2015 (timetable 2016) w ithout the common sections w ith RFC1 ANTW - AUB - BETT Antwerp - 2nd railway access Creation of new structure (line, tunnel, bridge, leapfrog) Capacity improvement Preliminary study ANTW - AUB- BETT Port d'Anvers: Rive droite Creation of siding, passing tracks, extra tracks Capacity improvement 2020 2023 Technical study 14,80 35,7 for time period 2005-2023